-2 Propagators for the All-DIFFERENT Constraint
+2 Propagators for the All-Different Constraint

-Propagating the ALL-DIFFERENT constraint consists of detecting the values in the variable domains that cannot be part of an assignment satisfying the constraint.
-To design his propagator, Leconte [18] introduced the concept of Hall set based on Hall's work [1].
+Propagating the All-Different constraint consists in detecting the values in the variable domains that cannot be part of an assignment satisfying the constraint.
+To design his propagator, Leconte [19] introduced the concept of Hall set based on Hall's work [1].